kylemede/ExoSOFT/README.rst

 for your OS to allow the epstopdf command from the cmd.

-Following install either by downloading from this repository or pip, make sure the directory to ExoSOFT/exosoft/ is added to your path.
+Following install either by downloading from this repository or pip, make sure the directory to ExoSOFT/exosoft/ is added to your PATH in your .bashrc or .bash_profile.

  Then, to run:

-$ExoSOFT.py full/path/to/*settings.py
+$python ExoSOFT.py /full/path/to/*settings.py

-If ExoSOFT.py is not executable, then you would need to proceed with 'python ExoSOFT.py...'.
+If ExoSOFT.py is not executable after install, you can use $chmod +x ExoSOFT.py to make it so and avoid typing 'python' when starting it.

 A set of example settings and data files are in ExoSOFT/examples.
 This can be ran with: